whg-training/whg-training-resources/docs/prerequisites/UNIX.md

 * Reboot your computer.

-Once you log back in, the installationg will continue - a window will open saying 'Installing:
+Once you log back in, the installation will continue - a window will open saying 'Installing:
 Ubuntu' (i.e. it is installing a recent version of [Ubuntu Linux](https://ubuntu.com).)

 **Note.** When I tested this, this window never disappeared, but the 'Ubuntu' app was nevertheless